Arrondissements of the Meurthe-et-Moselle department: History

 In 1800 the arrondissements of Nancy, Château-Salins, Lunéville, Sarrebourg and Toul were established as subdivisions of the department Meurthe, and Briey as part of the department Moselle.
 In 1871 the parts of the departments Meurthe and Moselle that had not been ceded to Germany were combined in the new department Meurthe-et-Moselle, with the arrondissements of Nancy, Briey, Lunéville and Toul.
 The arrondissement of Toul was disbanded in 1926, and restored in 1943.

+The borders of the arrondissements of Meurthe-et-Moselle were modified in January 2023: